Grettisbæli - the Lair of the Viking Grettir the Strong in Öxarnúpur in North-East Iceland

 One can only imagine how strong Grettir really was, seeing that the basalt columns are extremely heavy.
 Some of the basalt columns are now missing.

 Here Grettir was able to hide out and protect himself from his enemies.
-Looking down from the lair, as can be seen on my photo above, one can see how steep and difficult the climb up to the lair was.
-From his hiding place Grettir would have had plenty of rocks to throw at his enemies.
+Looking down from the lair, as can be seen in my photo above, one can see how steep and difficult the climb up to the lair was.
+From his hiding place, Grettir would have had plenty of rocks to throw at his enemies.

 We walked twice up to Grettisbæli, as on our first visit we turned to the right from the parking lot and hiked up a mountain which was really difficult to climb, thinking that up there must be the lair of Grettir.